 If we reflect on the Father in the parable - bearing in mind that, if you agree with me, that is what Jesus is trying to communicate here - I think we might encounter this familiar text with some new eyes.
-So I invite you to consider the parable not from the position of the sons - as relevant as that might be this Lent - but rather to learn from the Father by considering how he behaves.
+So I invite you to consider the parable not from the position of the sons but rather to learn from the Father by considering how he behaves.